dbwilczak/entropy-growth/README.md

-# entropy-growth
+# ENTROPY-GROWTH: supplement to the article

-Supplementary material to the article "A mechanism for growth of topological entropy and global changes of the shape of chaotic attractors"
+### Daniel Wilczak, Sergio Serrano and Roberto Barrio<br> A mechanism for growth of topological entropy and global changes of the shape of chaotic attractors